-Facial recognition technology has been deployed across Australia.
-Local governments, corporations large and small, federal and state government departments and law enforcement agencies have rolled out these mass surveillance systems, all without you getting a say or even noticing.
+Facial recognition technology is being deployed across Australia.
+Local governments, corporations large and small, federal and state government departments and law enforcement agencies are rolling out these surveillance systems, all without you getting a say or perhaps even noticing.

 Some of the biggest tech companies in the world have recognised the danger of this technology.
-Google, Microsoft and IBM have either withdrawn their technologies from sale or ceased working on the technology altogether.
+In 2020, Google, Microsoft and IBM either withdrew their technologies from sale or ceased working on the technology altogether.

 They’ve joined a chorus of social justice and human rights groups calling on governments to ban the use of facial recognition technology that enables mass surveillance, and to establish regulations and safeguards to protect people’s privacy and guard against misuse of the technology.